- Academic Affairs

 The goals of the multi-stakeholder committee are to:

-- Provide input to the Executive Cabinet regarding IT needs of the campus; and,
+- Provide input to the Executive Cabinet regarding IT needs of the campus

-- Obtain input from students, faculty, administrators and staff and the UMB Medicine affiliated partners, which allows for prioritization of IT innovation and IT initiatives.
+- Obtain input from students, faculty, administrators and staff, and UMB Medicine-affiliated partners, which allows for prioritization of IT innovation and IT initiatives

 Committee Composition and Actions

-The committee is not an “IT committee” comprised of a group of technology professionals.
-Rather, it is a committee reflecting the organization of the campus that could identify IT needs; academic innovations and opportunities; and, improvements in business processes.
+The committee is not an “IT committee” composed of a group of technology professionals.
+Rather, it is a committee reflecting the organization of the campus that could identify IT needs, academic innovations and opportunities, and improvements in business processes.
 Technology professionals will be consulted regarding solutions and aligning technology resources and services with the identified academic and business needs, opportunities, and innovations.

-- Members are seeking opportunities and consensus driven approaches for evaluating and arriving at IT solutions and provide input to the Executive Cabinet regarding proposed initiatives or priorities.
+- Members seek opportunities and consensus-driven approaches for evaluating and arriving at IT solutions and provide input to the Executive Cabinet regarding proposed initiatives or priorities.

 - Members are continually assessing how well their constituency is being served.